department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secondary-nav/Comparison-study/conversation-guide.md

 _Pay attention to where the participant clicks first and ask _

 - Why did you click there, and what do you expect to find there?

+_Once arrived on CPAP supplies page_

+- Is this what you expect?
+How so (or why not)?
+- Where does it look like you are right now on VA.gov?
+How do you know/why do you think that?
-- Thinking about this task - is this something you’ve done before - looked up an x-ray result on a VA site? tell me about that.
+- Thinking about this task - is this something you’ve done before - looked up an x-ray result on a VA site?
+Can you tell me about that?

 _Optional probes_very flexible, adapt as appropriate depending on participant behavior:_